darrendanvers/big-react-app/api/README.md

 You will need to define the following environment variables to run this application.

-- CLIENT_ID - The client ID for this application as configured in the OIDC provider.
-- CLIENT_SECRET - The client secret for this application as configured in the OIDC provider.
 - OIDC_PROVIDER_URI - The URI of the OIDC provider.
 - HOSTNAME - The hostname of this application as configured in the OIDC provider.
 - PORT - The port the application should be listening on.
-- ALLOWED_REDIRECT_REGEX - A regular expression used to match which URLs this services is allowed to redirect back to after a successful login.
-- (optional) REDIRECT_URI - If the OIDC provider needs to redirect back to a different host than HOSTNAME, set this to the base of that including scheme, host, and port (this is needed to get the services to talk when running with Docker Compose).
+- CLIENT_AUDIENCE - The audience the JWT passed from the client will have (the client_id in the client config in the [oidc](../oidc) project).

-The OIDC provider must already be running before starting this application.
+- The OIDC provider must already be running before starting this application.

 ## References